arbus/grunt-aglio/README.md

 ```

 ## Changelog
++ 0.3.2
+  + Output line no of errors thanks to @Fridus
 + 0.3.1
   + Fix bug with multiple targets thanks to @cjthompson
   + Update aglio version to 1.16